pscompsci/sit102-file-comment/README.md

 ## Example Procedure and Function Comments

-For procedures and functions, the output will be adjusted based on the signature when delcaring the procedure or function.
+For procedures and functions, the output will be adjusted based on the signature when declaring the procedure or function.

 Some C/C++ examples include (Python will be similar, but for python multiline docstrings):